YuichiYH/Spotify-auto-save/README.md

     - [ ] Make a confirmation for changing the playlist using search
     - [ ] Implement config file
 - [ ] Add week schelude for when the program will work instead of check the last date
+- [ ] Check if JSON files are empty